 While momentum is up among buyers and sellers across the UK, in more challenging mortgage rate times, it’s the affordable areas that are proving to be the biggest draw for buyers.

-‘Sales activity is up across the board, with the strongest growth in sales taking place in areas with more affordable house prices, such as Yorkshire and the Humber (11%) and the North West (13%),’ says Donnell.
+‘Sales activity is up across the board, with the strongest annual growth in sales taking place in areas with more affordable house prices, such as Wales (14%), the North West (10%) and the North East (10%),' says Donnell.